Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 #### Superior Regeneration

-When you reach 10th level, the concoctions you've constantly consume has permanently changed your blood to become stronger and help regenerate your body quicker and more effectively.
+When you reach 10th level, the concoctions you've constantly consume has permanently changed your blood to become stronger and help regenerate your body more effectively.
 Whenever you would roll a Hit Die to regain hit points, roll the die twice and get hit points from both.
-In addition, lost limbs regrow when you finish a long rest.
+In addition, lost limbs and organs regrow when you finish a long rest.

 \columnbreak